cncf/glossary/content/en/virtualization.md

 referred to as virtual machines or VMs.
 When we talk about a [virtual machine](/virtual-machine/), we’re talking about a software-defined computer.
 Something that looks and acts like a real computer but is sharing hardware with other virtual machines.
-[Cloud computing](/cloud-computing/) model is primarily powered by virtualization technology.
+[Cloud computing](/cloud-computing/) is primarily powered by virtualization technology.
 As an example, you can lease a "computer" from AWS – that computer is actually a VM.

 ## Problem it addresses